goldsborough/tssx/README.md

 $ LD_PRELOAD=$PWD/path/to/libtssx-client.so ./happy-banana-client
 ```

 where `libtssx-server.so` and `libtssx-client.so` are the result of compiling our library.
 And that is it!
 You don't have to recompile a single line, the dynamic linker does all the magic for you.
+We support the complete standard [Berkeley Socket API](https://en.wikipedia.org/wiki/Berkeley_sockets#Socket_API_functions), with light implementations of `fcntl` to the extent that is relevant to domain sockets.

 ## Compiling